Nabz Elections Central 2021

 On June 18, Iranians will go to the polls to elect a new president for a four-year term.
 While the presidential race understandably receives considerable attention domestically and internationally, Iranians also elect more than 127,610 fellow citizens to represent them on village, municipal and regional councils; they will also decide on representatives for six of the parliament seat (Majlis) and four seats of the Assembly of Experts in mid-term elections.

-Elections are more than just election-day and the casting of a ballot.
+Elections are more than just one day and the casting of a ballot.
 They are part of an ongoing cycle by which citizens participate in the process of delivering a better quality of life, whether at the national, regional or local level.
-Genuine elections are a fundamental human right; when conducted properly they encourage popular engagement, accountability, and peaceful transfers of power.
+Such a process can only improve if citizens take part in all of its aspects.
+Genuine elections are a fundamental human right; when conducted properly they encourage popular engagement, accountability, and peaceful transfer of power.
 Even as one election passes, it begins another cycle and offers opportunities to improve the system.

-Nabz-Iran has followed elections since 2013 and has compiled a series of resources to encourage a more accountable system that involves and responds to citizens.
+Nabz-Iran has followed elections since 2013 and compiled a series of resources to encourage a more accountable system that involves and responds to citizens.
 See below to learn more and check back for new materials.
-You can also see more about the 2017 presidential, village, municipal and regional council elections, and the 2016 parliamentary elections.
+What Were Past Results?
+Check here.

 How Do Iranian Elections Work?

 - Nabz Nameh - Campaign Financing